silkodenis/combine-networking/README.md

 - **Declarative Networking**: Clearly and concisely configure network operations using Swift enums and protocols.
 - **Combine Integration**: Take full advantage of Swift's Combine framework for managing asynchronous network requests and handling responses.

-### Specific Components
-- **HTTPSession Protocol**: Allows for mocking of session behavior in unit tests, making it easier to test network interactions.
-- **HTTPEndpoint Protocol**: Facilitates the construction of different HTTP requests using a clear and concise interface.
-- **HTTPRequestBuilder**: Provides a declarative API for building URL requests from HTTPEndpoint instances.
-- **HTTPClient**: Executes network requests and processes the responses, supporting generic decoding.

 ## Installation

 To integrate CombineNetworking into your Xcode project using Swift Package Manager, add the following as a dependency to your `Package.swift`: